Warsaw Practical Law Academy 2019

 To be finalised closer to June

-The Academy is open to all trainee or practicing lawyers.
+The Academy is open to all trainee or practicing lawyers (not exceeding five years’ post qualification).
 Members of national judiciaries are also strongly encouraged to apply.
 Applications are welcome from across the European Union, as the training materials and substantive law issues are applicable in any EU Member State.

 The fee for the training is EUR 180.
 Please complete the application form and we will send an invoice with payment instructions.
 Applications are only complete once full payment is received.

 Click on the “Apply” link opposite to complete the application form.
 Please indicate whether you wish to focus on a criminal or civil case study during the Academy.